 Bicycling in Walnut Creek

-Bicycling can provide convenient options for all types of trips, including first- and last-mile access to public transit stations and stops.
-Walnut Creek’s mild climate and relatively flat.
-While there is a network of existing and proposed bicycle facilities in the city, as shown on the map below, there are relatively few areas with Class II facilities (e.g., bicycle lanes) or Class I paths, and the rates of bicycling for work and non-work trips in Walnut Creek is very low.
+While there is a network of existing and proposed bicycle facilities in Walnut Creek, as shown on the map below, there are relatively few areas with Class I paths or Class II facilities (e.g., bicycle lanes).
+Additionally, the rates of bicycling for work and non-work trips in Walnut Creek are very low.
 Experience has shown that cities with low levels of cycling can significantly increase cycling rates with the right set of policies and actions.1

 Bicycle Sharing in Walnut Creek

-Lime data reveals that most trips start and stop close to the Walnut Creek BART station, demonstrating the importance of the system to last and first mile connections to transit.
-Other significant locations include Shadelands and Downtown Walnut Creek.
+Lime Bike user data reveals that most trips begin and/or end close to the Walnut Creek BART station, demonstrating the importance of the service for first- and last-mile connections to transit.
+Other significant locations include Shadelands and downtown Walnut Creek.

-In addition to the origin and destination of Lime trips, route information provides a more detailed picture of how Lime users move through Walnut Creek’s transportation network.
-Reflecting the patterns observed in the origin and destination data, many trips began and ended at BART stations as well as Downtown.
+In addition to the origin and destination of Lime Bike trips, route information provides a more detailed picture of how Lime Bike users move through Walnut Creek’s transportation network.
+Reflecting the patterns observed in the origin and destination data, most users are traveling in and around downtown, the BART stations, and Shadelands.

-Protected bicycle facilities such as the Iron Horse Trail attract a higher concentration of Lime Bike users than other locations, as seen in the bright green lines in the image below.
+Protected bicycle facilities such as the Iron Horse Trail attract a much higher concentration of Lime Bike users than other locations, as illustrated by the bright green lines in the image below.

 Walnut Creek Bicycle Master Plan